Neotridactylus apicialis

 Human Relevance

 No documented economic importance.
 Occasionally encountered by naturalists and photographers due to its unusual and jumping ability.
-The cited in biomechanical research on jumping performance.
+The cited in biomechanical research on insect jumping performance.

 Similar Taxa